 When you can’t see, neither can the ducks and geese.
 This makes calling even more important than in other situations.
 Waterfowl hunting in snow and fog can be super exciting.

-Here are some tips for setting up a good decoy spread:
+Setting up a good decoy spread:

 - Make sure your spread is visible.
 Simply setting a good spread in an area where ducks will see it can result in a productive hunt.